What makes a dismissal unfair?

-An unfair dismissal is when you are sacked in a harsh, unjust or unreasonable manner.
+An unfair dismissal happens when you are sacked in a harsh, unjust or unreasonable manner.

 Unjust means your employer did not have a valid reason to sack you.

 An unfair dismissal also happens when it is not consistent with the Small Business Fair Dismissal Code, or the dismissal is not a genuine redundancy.

-Not every dismissal qualifies as unfair, but that’s where our expert team of employment lawyers and industrial advocates can help, and advise you of your options.
+Not every dismissal qualifies as unfair, but that’s where our expert team of employment lawyers and industrial advocates can help, and advise you of your best options moving forward.

-1. If you are covered by a modern award or an applicable enterprise agreement.
+- be covered by a modern award or an applicable enterprise agreement

 - earn less than $153,600 annually (as of 1 July 2020)

-3. If you have been employed for more than six months (12 months if you work for a small business with less than 15 staff)
+- have been employed for more than six months (12 months if you work for a small business with less than 15 staff)

 The maximum monetary settlement you can receive for an unfair dismissal is 26-weeks pay, although most cases settle for much less than this.

 You have just 21 days from the date of your dismissal to lodge a claim.